core-wg/href/draft-ietf-core-href.md

 (or merely performs reference resolution) MAY pass on a CRI/CRI reference without having fully checked it, relying on the producer having generated a valid CRI/CRI reference.
-This is true for both basic CRIs (e.g., checking for valid UTF-8) and for extensions (e.g., checking both for valid UTF-8 and the minimal use of PET elements in extended-cris as per {{pet}}).
+This is true for both Simple CRIs (e.g., checking for valid UTF-8) and for extensions (e.g., checking both for valid UTF-8 and the minimal use of PET elements in the text-or-pet feature as per {{pet}}).

 A system that is checking a CRI for some reason but is not its ultimate recipient needs to consider the tension between security